-Providers who request prior authorization approval for patient services and/or procedures may request to review the criteria used to make the final decision.
-Molina has a full-time Medical Director available to discuss medical necessity decisions with the requesting Provider at (844) 239-4914.
+Providers who request prior authorization approval for patient services and/or procedures may schedule to review the criteria used to make the final decision.
+Molina has a full-time Medical Director available to discuss medical necessity decisions with the requesting Provider at (844) 236-1464.